 - If you have been bitten, scratched, or are sick, go to the doctor promptly and tell them about your activities.
 If you are bitten or scratched by a mammal, capture the animal and have it tested for rabies.
 Use care and PPE if handling rabies-vector species such as bats, raccoons, skunks, foxes, and coyotes.
 Always follow State Health Department guidelines for rabies vector species.

-- Safely dispose (Link to disposition) of dead animals and contaminated materials.
+- Safely dispose of dead animals and contaminated materials.

 Reduce risks when the job is complete: